Skip to content

 /metrics Metrics in the Prometheus text exposition format.

-The broker config key covers all three broker frontends (broker, mcp-broker, mcp-broker-http); the signer and control plane have their own key in signer.json / control-plane.json.
+The broker config key covers all three broker transports (infrabroker serve-http / serve-mcp / serve-mcp-http, and their legacy broker / mcp-broker / mcp-broker-http wrappers); the signer and control plane have their own key in signer.json / control-plane.json.

 Security: the listener has no authentication and no TLS.
 Bind it to 127.0.0.1 or a private scrape interface, never a public address.
 It is deliberately a separate listener so the mTLS/OAuth service ports stay clean.